 Continued violations of these or other rules shall result in suspension of playing privileges lasting from two (2) weeks to permanent suspension.
 No suspension will be made without a hearing by the Golf Advisory Committee.
 If privileges are suspended or revoked there will be no refund or rebate given for annual golf passes/permits or any other golf fees.

 RCSC Green Committees are a subsidiary committee under the Golf Advisory Committee.
-Each golf course shall have one Green Committee composed of up to three (3) male golfers and three (3) female golfers.
+Each golf course shall have one Green Committee composed of up to 3 male golfers and 3 female golfers.
 Green Committee members must be RCSC Members in good standing.
 They do not have to be members of the Sun City Men’s Golf Association (SCMGA) or the Sun City Women’s Golf Association (SCWGA).
 Notice of vacancies and sign-up sheets to serve on a Green Committee will be posted at the pro shops sixty (60) days before election date.
-Each Green Committee will have a maximum of six members.
-The term of each member will be a maximum of two (2) three-year terms.
-If there are more than three male or three female candidates for a Green Committee then an election must be held and conducted by the SCMGA or the SCWGA respectively.
+Each Green Committee will have a maximum of six voting members.
+The term of each member will be three years.
+If there are more than three male or three female candidates for a Green Committee then an election must be held and conducted by their respective Green Committee.
 Ballots will be collected at the pro shop or the by Green Committee.

 Each Green Committee may select two members, one male golfer and one female golfer, to represent the golf course on the Golf Advisory Committee, a standing committee to the RCSC Board of Directors.
 The selected representatives of each Green Committee will attend Golf Advisory Committee meetings and will have a vote on matters presented to the Golf Advisory Committee.